 This hidden beauty is located around 4 kilometres from the famed Dainthlen Falls.
 The real waterfall, however, is located off-the-beaten-path and may be reached via a short stroll through the valleys and woodland.
 However, once you reach the bottom, you will be greeted by a lovely greenish & yellowish blend of pure, crystal clear water.

-Daithlen fall is one of the favorite water fall of all time.
+Daithlen fall is one of the favorite water falls of all time.

-The pre monsoon or post monsoon is the best time to visit the fall.
+The pre-monsoon or post-monsoon is the best time to visit in the fall.

 What is so special about this place?